Cost of Ministry

 Finally, there are the costs of actually conducting ministry.
 Like other public buildings and homes, the churches must pay insurance and utility bills, which are, by virtue of the nature of the buildings, all more expensive than apply to the average home.
 Churches also need to buy things like hymnbooks and wine (for Holy Communion), pay organists and architects, purchase resources for work with children and young people, send people on training courses and produce all kinds of printed documents from letters to service sheets.
 And Churches often give money away too; the Church of England gives more money to charitable causes every year than the Children in Need telethon!

-So where does the money come from?
-The majority of it comes from people who attend church from week to week either by direct regular donations, by Gift Aid reclaimed on those donations or as a result of their labours in arranging other fund-raising ventures!
-The chart below shows a simple, if rather rough-and-ready, breakdown.
+It cannot be stressed enough that the majority of the money comes from people who attend church from week to week either by direct regular donations, by Gift Aid reclaimed on those donations or as a result of their labours in arranging other fund-raising ventures!